-Data Access and User Permission Management in Experience Cloud Sites
+Data Access & User Permissions in Experience Cloud Sites

-One of the standout features of Salesforce is its flexible, multi-layered sharing model, which allows you to assign different data sets to different sets of users.
+One of the standout features of Salesforce is its flexible, multi-layered sharing model.
+It allows you to assign different data sets to different sets of users.
 This feature reduces the potential for data theft or misuse, while also making it simple for users to access the data they require.

 As organizations continue to adopt Salesforce’s Experience Cloud, it becomes increasingly important to understand the various tools and techniques available for managing user permissions and data access within the platform.
 In this article, we will explore the concepts of permission sets and profiles, and provide you with best practices for securing your site and managing data access.